Jordan-Gilliam/ai-template/README.md

   <a href="https://github.com/Jordan-Gilliam/ai-template"><img width="700" src="https://github.com/Jordan-Gilliam/readme-assets/blob/master/merc-dark-train.png" alt=""></a>
 </h2>

-#### 1. Embed and store webpage: `/api/embed-webpage`
+#### 1. Upload: `/api/embed-file`

-- Web pages are scraped using [cheerio](https://github.com/cheeriojs/cheerio), cleaned to plain text, and split into 1000-character documents.
+- file is uploaded -> cleaned to plain text, and split into 1000-character documents.
 - OpenAI's embedding API is used to generate embeddings for each document using the "text-embedding-ada-002" model.
 - The embeddings are stored in a Pinecone namespace.

-#### 2. Embed and store file: `/api/embed-file`
+#### 2. Scrape: `/api/embed-webpage`

-- file is uploaded -> cleaned to plain text, and split into 1000-character documents.
+- Web pages are scraped using [cheerio](https://github.com/cheeriojs/cheerio), cleaned to plain text, and split into 1000-character documents.
 - OpenAI's embedding API is used to generate embeddings for each document using the "text-embedding-ada-002" model.
 - The embeddings are stored in a Pinecone namespace.

 ## Query: